hashicorp/vagrant/website/docs/source/v2/virtualbox/configuration.html.md

 <div class="alert alert-info">
 	<strong>Note:</strong> the generated master VMs are currently not removed
 	automatically by Vagrant.
 This has to be done manually.
-However, a master VM can only be remove when there are no linked clones connected to it.
+However, a master VM can only be removed when there are no linked clones connected to it.
 </div>

 ## VBoxManage Customizations